 However, as you are reading this and have got this far this is probably not you.
 You are probably interested in visiting attractions and making good use of your time while in Vegas.
 So an attraction Pass may be the right choice for you.

-The Las Vegas GO Card is a by nature designed to be used a lot.
+The Las Vegas GO Pass is a by nature designed to be used a lot.
 It is fairly steep on the price front and as such you need to visit a lot of attractions to get the value from it.
 If you are just considering taking in a few attractions at a more leisurely pace may be the Explorer pass would be more suited?
 Here you select a number of attractions you wish to visit and then have 30 days to visit those attractions at your leisure.

 The 2-day pass offers pretty good value and you can easily cram enough into two days to make it well worth the outlay.
-The 3,4 and 5-Day cards are really only great value if one of the 4 Premium Attractions is very attractive to you.
-Basically, take a look below at our descriptions of the 4 Premium attraction and is one Jumps out at you then you are probably going to find great value in the Go Card.
+The 3,4 and 5-Day Pass are really only great value if one of the 4 Premium Attractions is very attractive to you.
+Basically, take a look below at our descriptions of the 4 Premium attraction and is one Jumps out at you then you are probably going to find great value in the Go Pass.

 When Buying a 3-Day, 4-Day or 5-Day Pass You are able to choose one Premium attraction from the following but Remember it’s ONE premium Attraction per PASS.

-Grand Canyon South Rim Tour + All You Can Eat and Drink Buffet ($179) Pre-Book
+Grand Canyon South Rim Tour + All You Can Eat and Drink Buffet ($179) Pre-Book – Re-Open

 One of the most popular attractions for Visitors to Vegas is a trip to the Grand Canyon.
 However, most people end up at the West Rim.
 This is much closer to Vegas and has a very touristy feel.
 However, the actual canyon at this viewing spot is a poor relation to the fantastic South Rim.